tkim/the-grid/_posts/2014-10-08-e-commerce.md

   _type: "Article"

 ---
+# Set Up Shop In Seconds

-# On-Demand E-Commerce
+## On-Demand E-Commerce

-Add products and a shopping cart magically appears, no plugins or configuration required.
-Remove the products and the shopping cart disappears.
-No explanations necessary.
+Setting up shop online is too much work with all the management, databases, checkouts and security.
+Our AI removes the need for plugins, configuration and constant stress.
+Have a product, add a price and a shopping cart magically appears on your site.
+Just like that, just as it should be!
 ![](https://s3-us-west-2.amazonaws.com/cdn.thegrid.io/posts/Products-mmmm.jpg)